 NEGATIVE: one colored line appears in control line region (C) no apparent colored line appears in the first line (T).

 INVALID: control line fails to appear in both the control region.

-Reporting of results Report results as PregNot applicablency test Negative or PregNot applicablency test Positive.
+Report results as PregNot applicablency test Negative or PregNot applicablency test Positive.